Recommendations for Fine Motor Toys, Tools & Cool Activity Ideas

 Fine motor toys that make great STEM bins and center activities

-Skill areas include: visual attention, hand-eye coordination and basic grasping skills.
+These make a good visual attention, hand-eye coordination and basic grasping skills activity.
 A simple activity for younger kids working on basic shape and color concepts.

 These click tiles are an all-in-one activity.
 It works on visual attention, pincer grasp, wrist rotation and bilateral skills all at the same time, making it a perfect fine motor activity.
 Very portable, easy to clean and kids really like them.

 Snap beads are great for improving bilateral coordination, hand-eye coordination and finger pinch strength.
 You need to line them up visually, hold on tight with your fingers and use those hand muscles to snap them together.
-Depending on the level of resistance in the beads, these can be difficult for kids with emerging strength and coordination but perfect for older kids and those with more established strength and coordination.

 Sponsored